 Where are the coffee locations inside of the facility?

-Coffee can be located in three areas of the GCCC.
+Coffee can be located in two areas of the GCCC.

 What is VenueShield?

 VenueShield is the ASM Global environmental hygiene program.
 The program was created to provide the highest levels of safety, cleanliness, and reassurance to all guests in response to the COVID-19 pandemic.
 ASM Global is the world leader in venue management, connecting people though the power of the live experience in the safest, cleanest, greenest facilities in the world.
 View the GCCC Reactivation Plan for details.

 What does GBAC STAR™ accreditation provide?